sanketsaurav/zc_common/zc_common/remote_resource/README.md

     pickup_address = RemoteForeignKey('Address', db_column='pickup_address_id')
 ```

+## RelationshipView (views)

+To handle the relationship view for each resource we have created a view to facilitate the extra handling needed to work properly with remote relationships.
+This view is a complete drop in for the JSON API package's RelationshipView, so all you need to do is import it from `zc_common.remote_resource.views` to have a relationship view that handles remote resources and there should be no extra work required aside from setting the queryset.

 ## RemoteResourceField (serializer field)

 The RemoteResourceField is necessary when writing model serializers to specify that it should be treated like a relationship resource that is not local to the django project.
 To get everything working properly there's a bit of configuration required: